 Together, these technologies comprise what is popularly known as Artificial Intelligence, or AI.
 Learn the basics of machine learning and deep learning and discover how they can be used to solve business problems and write software that is smarter than ever before.
 And do your learning through a combination of lectures and hands-on exercises designed to impart the knowledge you need to skill up on the hottest technologies in software development.

 - Learn how to build and consume sophisticated ML and AI models

-- Learn how to solve business problems with ML and AI
+- Learn how to solve business problems and improve business processes with ML and AI

 - Learn how to write intelligent software that incorporates ML and AI

-- Learn how to use Intelligence-as-a-Service in the form of Azure Cognitive Services
+- Learn how to use AI-as-a-Service by consuming models from Azure Cognitive Services and OpenAI

 Introduction to Machine Learning

 Learn what machine learning is, what types of machine-learning models there are, and how to use Scikit-learn to build simple unsupervised- and supervised-learning models using algorithms such as k-means clustering and k-nearest neighbors.

 Learn how to build supervised-learning models that predict numeric values such as how long a flight will be delayed or how much a house might sell for.
 Also learn how to score regression models for accuracy, how to handle categorical values in datasets, and how to use popular learning algorithms such as linear regression, random forests, and gradient-boosting machines (GBMs).

 Learn how to build classification models that predict categorical outcomes such as whether a credit-card transaction is fraudulent or what number a hand-written digit represents.
 Also learn about popular classification learning algorithms such as logistic regression, and get acquainted with precision, recall, sensitivity, specificity, confusion matrices, and other metrics used to score classification models.